395t/review-assignments/_summaries/sutskever2014sequence_1.md

 ![Alt Text](sutskever2014sequence_1c.PNG)

-The paper's training algorithm performed Maximum Likelihood Estimation (MLE) to maximize the below expression to obtain the most likely translation.
+The paper's training algorithm performed Maximum Likelihood Estimation (MLE) to maximize the below expression.
 At the end of each time step, the model computes a vector of vocabulary size that contains the distribution over the vocabulary given the input.
-The most likely translation is one whose product of probabilities at each time step is the largest.
+Based on the output LSTM, the most likely translation is one whose product of probabilities across time steps is the largest.

 ![Alt Text](sutskever2014sequence_1a.PNG)